-But as Europeans arrived and colonized the continent, many traditional food sources were destroyed.
-This included the near extinction of the bison-which was vital to many Native diets-and the destruction of heirloom seeds.
+But as Europeans arrived and colonized the continent, many traditional food sources were destroyed, including the near extinction of the bison-which was vital to many Native diets-and the destruction of heirloom seeds.
 To make matters worse, during the late 1800s, the U.S. government sent Native American children to boarding schools, where they were taught cooking and farming methods instead of learning how to forage, farm, and hunt, as their ancestors did.
 This resulted in the disappearance of years of generational knowledge of Native American food traditions.

 Through NATIFS and The Sioux Chef, Sherman is restoring that knowledge and revitalizing Native American culinary traditions and practices, making them accessible to as many communities as possible.
 His recipes avoid wheat, processed sugar, dairy, beef, pork, chicken, and other ingredients that were introduced by Europeans, in favor of elk, quail, mushrooms, and wild rice.
-Sherman also helps teach people how to forage indigenous ingredients like wild dandelion, hyssop, cedar, and bergamot.
-The results have been traditional Native American dishes with a modern flair.
-Some examples are bison meatballs, deviled duck eggs, corn and seed crusted walleye, and rabbit with cedar, wild rice, cranberry, and maple.
+Sherman also helps teach people how to forage for the many indigenous ingredients-like wild dandelion, hyssop, cedar, and bergamot-that still grow in backyards, meadows, and forests across the country.
+The results have been traditional Native American dishes with a modern flair, such as, bison meatballs, deviled duck eggs, corn and seed crusted walleye, and rabbit with cedar, wild rice, cranberry, and maple.

 For Sherman, going back to his roots is not just about reconnecting with his culture and heritage.
-Native American foods also have innumerable health benefits.
+Native American foods also have multitudinous health benefits.
 Many of the processed and canned foods provided to Native American reservations through government-sponsored programs are full of sodium, loaded with bad fats, and brimming with sugar.
 It's believed these foods have contributed to many of the serious health issues plaguing Native American communities, such as type 2 diabetes, heart disease, and cancer.

 NATIFS hopes to address this health crisis by re-establishing Native foodways.
 It provides opportunities for people to learn about Native cuisine and helps tribes to develop culturally unique indigenous restaurants in their own communities.
+Experts believe that reclaiming healthy, non-processed, indigenous ingredients may be a step forward in reversing negative health trends among Native Americans.